 Seared Scallops in Blood Orange Sauce

 I was given six small, extremely juicy blood oranges by my friendly farmers, Eunice and Larry (Larry’s Veggies), right at the end of blood orange season.
-She said to me, “I know you will do something wonderful with them.”
+She said, “I know you will do something wonderful with them.”

 Weeks earlier, friends Susan and Towny had sent me a recipe for scallops with a blood orange gastrique and a fennel salad.
-I liked it very much when I made it but wanted more blood orange flavour to go with the scallops.
+I liked it very much when I made it, but I wanted more blood orange flavour with the scallops.
 As with most scallop dishes, cooking seafood takes no time at all.
-I was surprised by the intense ruby red colour of the beurre blanc sauce, but the combination paired beautifully with L’Exclus d’Alary Blanc 2017 Clairette Blanche from Domaine Alary in the Southern Rhône.
+I was surprised by the intense ruby-red colour of the beurre blanc sauce.
+Still, the combination paired beautifully with L’Exclus d’Alary Blanc 2017 Clairette Blanche from Domaine Alary in the Southern Rhône.
 Read about the pairing here.

 Seared Scallops with Blood Orange Beurre Rouge

 - 8 Sea Scallops